 imagining projects of late.
 Their waterfront has been redeveloped with recreation in mind – huge open spaces for people to stroll, an enormous aquarium, sculptures, a bio-sphere (though we did agree this looked a little on the small side to be totally impressive; more brought to mind a mouldy snow globe!) and the most over-the-top recreation of an early Geneon galleon you’ll ever see (which, after my initial excitement, turned out to be a film prop made for Roman Polanski’s 1986 film ‘Pirates’!)

 Marking the border of the waterfront and the start of the old medieval town of Genova stood a huge overhead motorway (see photo with artwork on metalwork) – the very one we had driven in on.
-In many ways the fact they’ve raised it is a blessing – it doesn’t cut off the waterfront from the city – but it
+In many ways the fact they’ve raised it is a blessing – it doesn’t cut off the waterfront from the city – but it is incongruous to see it (and hear it) as you emerge from the dream-like trance you’re thrown into when you enter the narrow cobbled streets.

 The little streets are filled with vibrant stalls and sight-seers (and back a few blocks, into the gloom of real Genoa, a few rather shabbily made-up ‘ladies’ of the night.)
 Quaint, tiny Dickensian shops are incongruously stuffed with the trappings of modern life, though, in one, a man was working at reclaiming the ancient craft of sculpting wooden puppets.
 Rather uninspiring churches from the street view open out to reveal gilded, magnificent interiors so ornate and over-the-top they left me staring open mouthed.
-I’m not big on structured religion (
+I’m not big on structured religion (Really? those of you who know me say!) but I’m sure as hell grateful they supported the artists and artisans who created these beautiful interiors back then, so we can still see and share in the magic of their work today.
+I have no doubt we’ll return there to explore further in the coming months.

 Love reading of your experiences Mandy.
 Do hope you get an opportunity to 'walk' or at least see the Cinque Terra villages across the border in Italy.
 A heritage place of five fishing villages and absolutely charming.
 Ancient grape vines still exist up in the hills alongside the walking paths.